 Is it safe to go to the hospital?

-(with certain exceptions).
+Yes.
 Anyone entering the hospital will be screened in the main lobby before being allowed to proceed.

 I am a nurse and I’m looking to help out, what do I need to do?

 form to express your interest or contact Nancy LaMonica at email@example.com

 Where can I get tested if your facility is closed?

 A number of additional testing facilities are being opened throughout the state, including Bridgeport, Danbury, Greenwich, Waterbury and New Haven.
 Please visit CT.gov